knownstranger-Tapasya/Reasons-Generator/README.md

 4. **printReason function**

-   -Function named printReason calls the randomReason function -Function prints the reason to the page using the template supplied in the project instructions
+- Function named printReason calls the randomReason function
+- Function prints the reason to the page using the template supplied in the project instructions

 5. **Code comments**